-'A safe, clean, healthy, and sustainable environment is necessary for the full enjoyment of many human rights, including the rights to life, to the highest attainable standard of physical and mental health, to an adequate standard of living, and to participate in cultural life and development, as well as the overarching right to a healthy environment itself.
+'A safe, clean, healthy, and sustainable environment is is important for the enjoyment of human rights.'269 In necessary for the full enjoyment of many human rights, including the rights to life, to the highest attainable standard of physical and mental health, to an adequate standard of living, and to participate in cultural life and development, as well as the overarching right to a healthy environment itself.
 At the same time, the exercise of human rights, including the rights to freedom of expression and association, to education and information, and participation and effective remedy, is vital to the protection of the environment.
 265